 In the US markets, dried tubers, powder, and chunks in vacuum packs can be readily available from specialty food stores.

 Fresh roots eaten baked like other taproots like turnips.
-Dried roots soaked for few hours in lukewarm water to revive their texture.
+Dried roots soaked for a few hours in lukewarm water to revive their texture.

 Conumption of maca root has not been established to treat thyroid dysfunctions.
-On the contrary, being a brassica family vegetable, maca contains goitrogens, and may in fact, may worsen hypothyroidism and should be consulted with physicians before using maca supplements.
+On the contrary, being a brassica family vegetable, maca contains goitrogens, and may, in fact, worsen hypothyroidism and should be consulted with physicians before using maca supplements.

 You may also like to read:

-≻≻-Back to Herbs from Maca root.
+≻≻-Back to Herbs from Maca root nutrition.
 Visit here for an impressive list of all variety of herbs with complete illustrations of their nutrition facts and health benefits.

 ≻≻-Back to Home page.